oldlbewald/C211-Final-Project-Anything/README.md

 RentalCompany.java - Java file that contains the main, also contains the methods to the gui.

-newAcount.java - Java file that creates a new users account with a username and password from users input.
-Also ensures all input is formated properly before inserted to Accounts.txt file.

-Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they add.

 Account.java - Java file that contains the methods to validate login information.

 Vehicles.java - Java file that creates the vehicle objects & methods to add vehicles and remove vehicles to users accounts.

+UI.java - Java file that that tests the user input for errors

+Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they add.

+Rentals.txt - This file stores the vehicles that have been rented.

 # Interface Functionality

 When a user starts the application, they can choose from three options in the GUI, number 0 being to exit the program, two being to log in, and lastly three being able to create a new account.
 If a user logs in successfully they enter into their account options which range from logging off, adding a vehicle, and removing a vehicle from their account.